sharath2106/sharath2106/README.md

 # Hi everyone 👋

-My name is Gopi Shankar Haridas, and I am a Test Automation Engineer with 10 years of experience in Web, Mobile and API automation.
+I'm Gopi Shankar Haridas, and I am a Test Automation Engineer with 10 years of experience in Web, Mobile and API automation.
+I started my career as a QA trainee in Photon and have started working on multiple Test Automation tools so far.
 I am from India, currently working at Ocado Technology, London, United Kingdom!

 - 🌱 I’m currently learning about Kubernetes & Devops technologies
 - 🥅 2022 Goals: Contribute to open source software.